 Falls are the main cause of fractures or broken bones at any age.

-Risk of falling is increased with age, number of medical conditions (3 or more), number of medications (4 or more), small or large body size, vision or hearing decline, vestibular problems (middle ear balance organ problems), poor balance, stroke, diabetes, Parkinson’s disease and dementia.
+Risk of falling is increased with age, 3 or more medical conditions, 4 or more medications, vision or hearing decline, syncope, poor balance, slower gait, vascular diseases, Diabetes, Parkinson’s disease, urinary incontinence, sarcopenia and dementia.
 With every additional medical condition diagnosed before the age of 60, the risk of falling increases by 8%.
-After the age of 60, this increases to 35% with every additional medical condition such as high blood pressure, asthma or arthritis (1).
+After the age of 60, this increases to 35% with every additional medical condition such as high blood pressure, asthma or arthritis (1, 5,6).

 Balance and bone density decline significantly between the age of 40 and 60 and this age usually coincides with menopause.
 Some sobering statistics are that: